To manage a virtual assistant effectively:

 Proper delegation relies on crystal clear communication.
 If your VA has to guess the tasks every day, you’re losing it.
 A PMI report claims communication gaps drive 56% of task failure.
 So, here’s how I managed task delegation.

 All tasks go into your task tool.
 I used Trello back then.
 Today, I use the Wishup app, as it’s part of my business.
 But pick any one that suits you.
-Never send tasks in DMs or voice notes.
+Never delegate via DMs or voice notes, if you break this rule, your VA will too.
 If you break this rule, your VA will too.
 That’s how work gets lost.

 Refrain from using long explanations.
 Set the same 6 fields, every time: